lsst/pipelines_lsst_io/getting-started/multiband-analysis.rst

 Rejecting sky objects
 ---------------------

-``detectCoaddSources.py`` is configured, by default, to add "sky" objects to the catalog.
+Coadd measurement is configured, by default, to add "sky" objects to the catalog.
 These "sky" objects do not correspond to detections but are used for characterizing the image's noise properties.

 The ``merge_peak_sky`` flag identifies these "sky" objects: